Phase 2 trial of oditrasertib in MS patients stopped after goals not met

 The companies previously were working toward another brain-penetrant RIPK1 inhibitor called DNL747, but its development was paused in 2020 in favor of oditrasertib, which was showing a better therapeutic profile.

 Currently, no active clinical trials are evaluating oditrasertib for any indication.
-Sanofi and Denali have another other RIPK1 inhibitor in development called eclitasertib (SAR443122), which does not enter the brain.
+Sanofi and Denali have another RIPK1 inhibitor in development called eclitasertib (SAR443122), which does not enter the brain.
 That molecule failed a clinical trial for a type of lupus last year, but it is still being tested in people with ulcerative colitis.